cap-js/docs/node.js/authentication.md

 #### XSUAA Fallback

-To ease migration from XSUAA- to IAS-based authentication, the `ias` strategy automatically supports tokens issued by XSUAA if the necessary credentials are made available at `cds.env.requires.xsuaa.credentials`.
+To ease your migration from XSUAA-based to IAS-based authentication, the `ias` strategy automatically supports tokens issued by XSUAA when you provide the necessary credentials at `cds.env.requires.xsuaa.credentials`.

-For standard bindings, simply add `xsuaa` to the list of required services:
+For standard bindings, add `xsuaa` to the list of required services as follows:

 ```json
 "requires": {